Since v17.0.0,v16.12.0 - Check

 The readable.unshift()

-that needs to "un-consume" some amount of data
+code that needs to "un-consume" some amount of

-that it has optimistically pulled out of the source, so that
+data that it has optimistically pulled out of the source,

 The stream.unshift(chunk)